Arjun0106/Grok-It/README.md

 ## Project Description

-Grok-It is an object recognition mobile application capable of recognizing physical or real-world objects through the mobile camera or images stored in the mobile's storage to provide comprehensive information about the objects present in it.
+Grok-It is an object recognition mobile application capable of recognizing physical or real-world objects through the mobile camera or images stored in the mobile's storage to provide comprehensive information about the objects in it.
 This application has been developed using Kotlin, Firebase and Google's Gemini AI 1.5 Flash API.
 This application is specially developed to participate in Google's Gemini API Developer Competition.

 ## Tech Stack

 - Kotlin
+- Kotlin Coroutines
 - Gemini 1.5 Flash API
 - Firebase